Here’s the Truth About Roast Shades

 Medium Roast Characteristics:

 - Medium brown in color with more body than light roasts

 - Caffeine is somewhat decreased but more than in darker roasts

 Common Medium Roast Names: Regular Roast, American Roast, City Roast, Breakfast Roast

-Our Medium Roast: Our newest blend is the World's Strongest Medium Roast.
-A shade or two lighter than our original blend, our Medium Roast contains our cult-classic level of caffeine—making it perfect to add variety to your daily coffee routine, without sacrificing strength.
+Our Medium Roast: Our blend is a shade or two lighter than our original blend and contains our cult-classic level of caffeine—making it perfect to add variety to your daily coffee routine, without sacrificing strength.

 Medium-Dark Roast Characteristics:

 - Richer, darker color with a heavy body compared to light and medium roasts